-Many small and medium-sized airports try to keep manual records — either by using basic software such as Excel or by keeping a massive pile of paper-based records — which is, of course, time-consuming, slow, and inefficient.
-It’s also usually impossible to view these records remotely, which can be a problem if you have people working off-site.
-Then there’s the risk of losing information if pieces of paper get mislaid or if the spreadsheets aren’t backed up regularly.
+Many small and medium-sized airports try to keep manual records — either by using basic software such as Excel or by keeping a massive pile of paper-based records — which is time-consuming, slow, and inefficient.
+Viewing these records remotely’s also usually impossible, which can be problematic if you have people working off-site.
+Then there’s the risk of losing information if paper pieces are mislaid, or the spreadsheets aren’t backed up regularly.

 The result is that Part 139 admin becomes a major headache for airport operations teams, and the risk is that their paperwork — rather than their actual safety standards — lets them down in the annual FAA inspection.

 Approximately 520 US airports currently comply with Part 139 (source: FAA, June 2021), so if we can make the process a little easier for just a proportion of those airport operations directors, we’ll be happy.

 Regarding the record-keeping side, cost-effective specialist software solutions will simplify your processes and reduce your workload.
 The key advantages of these solutions over the manual approach are:

 - They enable collaboration and automation, which saves time and reduces the risk of losing information.
 For instance, airport inspections and any resulting issues can be logged immediately in the software using a mobile device.
 Required actions can then be assigned to teams or individuals who automatically get notified.

 - They reduce admin.
 If you use the tools to log issues as you inspect the airport, there is no ‘extra work’ afterwards, such as writing reports or logging issues in a spreadsheet.